fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 {% embed_ftChartData online-sales-single-series %}

-FusionTime uses columns and rows in the form of a `DataTable` to feed data to the chart.
-This allows you to apply different data operations on the `DataTable` to transform the data as per your requirement.
-To create a DataTable you need to provide:
+Data to the FusionTime chart needs to be fed from a `DataTable`.
+Root `DataTable` is created from a `DataStore`.
+The `DataTable` records data in rows and columns structure.
+Different data operations can be applied on the `DataTable`.
+To create a `DataTable`, we need to provide a data file and describe it's schema.
+The system then internally makes a `DataStore` from which the `DataTable` is created.
+To create the `DataTable` you need the following:

 * The `schema` which defines the properties of the columns.